Rosen Professional Internships

 YES.
 A brief highlight of the program updates are below.
 Please see your Internship Instructor immediately with any questions or concerns.

-- You are required to attend an Internship Orientation for EACH semester you are enrolled in an internship course.
-Failure to attend will result in being dropped from the course.
-It is mandatory.
+- You are required to attend Internship Orientation on the first day of class for EACH semester you are enrolled in an internship course.
+It is mandatory!
+Please review all requirements in WebCourses

-- Other exciting updates will be addressed in your Orientation.
+- Other exciting updates will be addressed in class.

 Can I use my current job as an internship?